Timothy Dalton stars in the underrated 1983 Jane Eyre adaptation.

 Well, that about wraps it up!
-If I haven’t convinced you yet to watch the 1983 Jane Eyre adaptation, let me point out I think Timothy Dalton is every bit as good as Toby Stephens from the 2006 miniseries (something I never thought I’d say), and perhaps even a little bit closer to the character in the book.
+If I haven’t convinced you yet to watch the 1983 Jane Eyre adaptation, let me point out I think Timothy Dalton is every bit as good as Toby Stephens from the 2006 miniseries (something I never thought I’d say).
+And he is perhaps even a little bit closer to the character in the book.

 While Toby plays off the sarcasm with great skill (with no two actors having matched the chemistry between him and Ruth Wilson), Dalton understands how to capture the true essence of a Byronic.

 Timothy Dalton is undoubtedly one of the quintessential actors of Byronic Heroes (Aidan Turner is on the up and up and plays the fantastic Byronic Mitchell from BBC’s Being Human as well as the Byronic Ross Poldark).
 No one plays brooding and tortured better than he does.
-If any actor wants tips on how to play one, they need to look no further than Timothy Dalton
+If any actor wants tips on playing one, they need to look no further than Timothy Dalton.

-Where to Watch: For those who have Amazon Prime Video, it’s free to watch.
+Where to Watch: BritBox.
 You can also buy it on DVD.

 Have you seen the 1983 Jane Eyre adaptation?
 What did you think?
 If you had to pick the best adaptation of Jane Eyre, which one would you choose?
 Sound off below…

-(Note: This review has been updated for 2020 and was originally published in 2013.)
+(Note: This review has been updated for 2020 and was initially published in 2013.)